nodekit-io/nodekit-android/README.md

 *{NK} NodeKit* enables applications developed for Node to developed once and then run without alteration for any of the above platforms as well as in the browser.

-This repository [nodekit-io/nodekit-darwin](https://github.com/nodekit-io/nodekit-darwin) contains those components that are specific to Apple platforms (including iOS, OSX, and tvOS).
+This repository [nodekit-io/nodekit-android](https://github.com/nodekit-io/nodekit-android) contains those components that are specific to Google Android and Amazon Fire OS platforms (phones, tablets, and TV Sticks)

 See [nodekit-io/nodekit-windows](https://github.com/nodekit-io/nodekit-windows) for the corresponding repository for Windows platforms (including Windows 7+ Desktop, Windows 10 Desktop, Windows 10+ Mobile, Xbox, SurfaceHub and IoT device familes)

-See [nodekit-io/nodekit-android](https://github.com/nodekit-io/nodekit-android) for the corresponding repository for Android platforms.
+See [nodekit-io/nodekit-darwin](https://github.com/nodekit-io/nodekit-darwin) for the corresponding repository for Apple iOS and macOS platforms.

 # {NK} NodeKit